WFYX: History

 On January 9, 2013, WFYX was granted an FCC construction permit to increase ERP to 600 watts.
 On July 7, 2016, Dartmouth College announced that WWOD and WFYX would be the new carriers of Big Green men's and women's basketball broadcasts as part of the Big Green Sports Network / Learfield Sports.

 On November 1, 2017, Great Eastern Radio transferred the "Kool FM" programming, which by then had shifted to an oldies format provided by Scott Shannon's True Oldies Channel, from WWOD to WHDQ-HD2 and W294AB; the format continued to simulcast on WFYX.

 On October 1, 2024, WFYX and its simulcasts dropped the oldies format for adult hits, branded as "The Penguin".
 The "Penguin" programming was already available in the market via WTSL (1400 AM and 97.5 FM) in Hanover and W269DI (101.7 FM) in Claremont.

+In April 2026, Jared Goodell's Community Media LLC, owner of WTSA and WTSA-FM in Brattleboro, Vermont, purchased Great Eastern Radio's Brattleboro–Keene cluster–WFYX and translator W293AB; WEEY; WKKN; and WTHK–for $850,000.
+Upon completing the sale in June 2026, Community Media replaced "The Penguin" on WFYX with a simulcast of the country music format that had concurrently moved from WTSA to WEEY, while W293AB shifted from "The Penguin" to relaying WTSA's new all-news format.